9 Incredible Benefits Of Taking Turmeric

 - They don’t treat the underlying cause of oxidative stress caused by high blood sugar and inflammation.

-Doctors are increasingly recognizing the dangers of these drugs and have begun using alternative methods to treat cholesterol.
+Doctors are increasingly recognising the dangers of these drugs and have begun using alternative methods to treat cholesterol.
 A recent study done by Drugs In R&D discovered curcumin can be equal to or even better at reducing inflammation and oxidative stress.

 Side Effects of Turmeric